greim/hoxy/rules/readme.markdown

 Rule Syntax Overview
 ====================

+Hoxy reads the rules file upon startup.
+For each request, hoxy executes all rules found in it.
+You may edit and resave the rules file at any time without needing to restart hoxy, however saving a malformed rule will cause hoxy to exit with an error.

 Rules must be on a single line and follow the form:

     <phase>: [<conditions>,] <actions>

+Examples:

+    request: if $file eq 'foo.min.js' or $file eq 'bar.min.js', @js-beautify()
+    response: if $content-type eq 'application/xhtml+xml', $content-type.set-to('text/html') @banner('converted to text/html')

 Actions will be executed in the given phase, if the given conditions are met.
 If no conditions are given, the actions will always be executed.
 When multiple conditions are chained using `and` or `or`, for example: